Skip to main content

 Oftentimes, I think I’m too broken to be whole in a relationship.
 Other times, I feel like I’ve been single too long and I am about to send my son off into the world to live his life, so I can finally do some things I haven’t been able to.
 I wanna travel the world.
 Come and go as I please.
 Not sure how a functional relationship would fit into that.
 Then again, I am non traditional and outside the box.
 Maybe this is exactly what I need-a non traditional relationship for a non traditional woman.

 It feels like I am trying to reclaim power that was taken from me.
-I have never been sexually assaulted/raped.
-But there have been times I have felt obligated or like no was not an option.
+There have been times I have felt obligated or like no was not an option.
 I blame no one, nor do I have any stories to tell or people to “out”.
 Time alone has forced me to learn about myself, to see my flaws, and reflect on things I’d rather ignore.
 Sometimes I hate what I discover.
 I never understood my brokenness while I was in it.
 In non physical ways, I was abusive.
 I see me and am ashamed, embarrassed, and heartbroken at how I treated others.

 Life is....______.
 I can’t fill in that blank.
 I don’t know what it is.
 I don’t know why life is... why we live.
 Not sure what the purpose is.
-I just know I don’t care anymore.
-I’m not suicidal, I just lack the will to live or give a fuck about living.
-I’m not choosing to go anywhere.
-Not choosing to die.
-I’m just done with choosing to live.
+Someday, I may find out….

 -Nicole Rene